LinkedIn

 Hyperloop

-The high-speed transport system of the future Hyperloop is being researched and developed in Munich.
-The leading role is held by The Department of Aerospace and Geodesy of the Technical University of Munich (TUM).
-With an outstanding team of 25 professors and research chairs, the department belongs to the cutting edge of the international research community.
-According to the Shanghai Subject Ranking, TUM’s Geodesy & Remote-Sensing department currently ranks at an impressive 5th place worldwide, whereas the Aerospace department ranks 17th worldwide (TUM Hyperloop | Engineering A World Without The Limits Of Distance And Time).
+The high-speed transport system of the future, the Hyperloop, is the subject of research and development in Munich.
+This work is spearheaded by the Department of Aerospace and Geodesy at the Technical University of Munich (TUM).
+Featuring an outstanding team of 25 professors and research chairs, the department is at the cutting edge of international research.
+TUM holds an impressive fifth place for geodesy & remote-sensing in the global ShanghaiRanking of Academic Subjects, and 17th place for aerospace studies (TUM Hyperloop | Engineering A World Without The Limits Of Distance And Time).

 Bavarian Artificial Intelligence Network